Thermoelectric transport properties of gapless pinned charge density waves

 \section{Effective theory of charge density waves}

-A usual consequence of spontaneous symmetry breaking is the appearance of a massless degree of freedom in the spectrum -- the Goldstone boson.
-In case of CDW, the Goldstone boson -- or sliding mode -- is simply a shift of the whole spontaneously formed structure along the broken direction in space.

-In a hydrodynamic approach, the effective theory of pinned CDW can be built in a way completely analogous to superfluid hydrodynamics \cite{Delacretaz:2016ivq,Delacretaz:2017zxd,Armas:2019sbe,Armas:2020bmo,Amoretti:2021fch,Armas:2021vku}.
-Importantly, the effective hydrodynamic approach based on symmetries is valid irrespective of whether the quantum system admits a perturbative treatment or not.
-Thus, it forms a convenient basis for the analysis of various experimental measurements, allowing one to express large volumes of data in terms of a limited number of hydrodynamic coefficients, which are the free parameters of the model.
+In a hydrodynamic approach, the effective theory of pinned CDW can be built using exclusively the symmetry considerations \cite{Delacretaz:2016ivq,Delacretaz:2017zxd,Armas:2019sbe,Armas:2020bmo,Amoretti:2021fch,Armas:2021vku}, and, importantly, is valid irrespective of whether the quantum system admits a perturbative treatment or not.
+Thus, EFT forms a convenient basis for the analysis of various experimental measurements, representing all data in terms of a limited number of hydrodynamic coefficients.

-We will now summarize the necessary results of the effective theory description of CDW developed in \cite{Armas:2019sbe,Armas:2020bmo,Amoretti:2021lll}.
-For the sake of brevity, let us immediately restrict the general model of \cite{Armas:2020bmo} to a space-time with 2 spacial dimensions ($x$-,$y$-)\footnote{Generalization to $d$-spatial dimensions is trivial.} with an unidirectional spontaneous spatial structure, which is the CDW.
-Introducing an intrinsic coordinate $\phi$ along the only modulation direction of the CDW, one can characterize its embedding in space by a single ``crystal field'' $\phi(x,y)$.
-The ground state is a homogeneous CDW with no defects, modulated along the $x$-axis, and corresponds simply to $\phi_0(x,y) = \alpha x$.\footnote{$\alpha$ here characterizes the ``wavelength'' of the CDW, however it can be chosen arbitrarily given reparametrization freedom of $\phi$.} Note that the translation of the CDW as a whole -- the sliding mode -- is encoded in the shifts of $\phi$: $\phi \rar \phi + \delta \phi$ and is equivalent to translating the CDW along the $x$-axis by $\delta x = \delta \phi/\alpha$.
-Therefore one readily identifies $\phi$ as a Goldstone field.
+We will rely on the effective theory description of CDW developed in \cite{Armas:2019sbe,Armas:2020bmo,Amoretti:2021lll}.
+Let us restrict the model of \cite{Armas:2020bmo} to a space-time with 2 spatial dimensions ($x$-,$y$-). with an unidirectional spontaneous spatial structure: CDW.
+Introducing an intrinsic coordinate $\phi$ along the CDW, one can characterize its embedding in space by a single ``crystal field'' $\phi(x,y)$.
+The ground state (a homogeneous CDW with no defects) corresponds to $\phi_0(x,y) = \alpha x$. \footnote{$\alpha$ characterizes the ``wavelength'' of the CDW, however it is arbitrary given reparametrization freedom of $\phi$.} Note that the translation of the CDW as a whole -- the sliding mode -- is encoded in the shifts of $\phi$: $\phi \rar \phi + \delta \phi$ Therefore one readily identifies $\phi$ as a Goldstone field.